Executive Presence is not a skill or a tool.

 Another way to describe tele is as two-way empathy.
 Tele creates interpersonal chemistry.
 The experience of positive tele can be described as hitting it off with another without “knowing” them, producing positive vibes, and the experience of negative tele as personality clashes, or negative vibes.

 How does tele, this flow of feeling, work?

-Let me give you an example.
-I was working with Peter earlier this year.
+Let me give you an example: I was working with Peter recently.
 Peter is a seasoned leader, highly able, delivers results, has good interpersonal relationships and has a reputation for being innovative.

 Now I knew Peter quite well.
-I said have you thought of approaching groups as if they are your friends?
+I said, “Have you thought of approaching groups as if they are your friends?
 Your companions, not your competitors.
 I want you to consider that group members are positive to you and they want to hear from you.
-Currently I notice you approach groups and respond everyone as if they are your enemies.
-This mirroring has had a significant affect on his life and his ease with groups.
+Currently, I notice you approach groups and respond everyone as if they are your enemies.”
+This mirroring has had a significant effect on his life and his ease with groups.

 Peter learned to re-orient from having his own feelings of anxieties and fears (of stuffing up, of not doing a great job, of everyone knowing more than he did) to the people he was with, and to their shared purpose.